This post contains links that we may earn a small commission for at no cost to you read more

 There are many reasons why more and more people prefer doing workouts on rowing machines over other fitness regimens.

-It engages all your major muscle groups, such as your back, shoulder, core, quads, hamstrings, glutes, legs, and arms, accomplishing this while burning up to 900 calories per hour in a high intensity but low impact regimen.
+It engages all your major muscle groups, such as your back, shoulder, core, quads, hamstrings, glutes, legs, and arms, accomplishing this while burning up to 900 calories per hour in a high intensity but low impact regimen (FYI: learn more on how will rowing change my body shape).
 That’s why it’s better than other gym machines, like a treadmill or an elliptical bike.

 No Risk to Joints